-The goals of clinical supervision are to ensure that the supervisee is using skills and handling a client caseload appropriately, all while being mentored by an experienced professional.
+The goals of clinical supervision are to ensure that the supervisee is using skills appropriately and suitably handling a client caseload, all while being mentored by an experienced professional.
 This leads to an increased skill set as well as improved outcomes of client care.